 Take part in our new Family Business Survey and have your say!
 Click here

-Early planning can ensure that you have a choice over the standard of care you receive – just make sure your adviser holds the CF8 qualification, as only those holding it can advise on long term care planning.
+Early planning can ensure that you have a choice over the standard of care you receive – so it makes sense to seek professional advice in this regard.
+Just make sure your adviser holds the Chartered Insurance Institute’s CF8 qualification, as only those with it can advise on long term care issues.

 If you like this article and would like our FREE updates sent straight to your inbox then subscribe to our monthly newsletterSubscribe

 All content © 2015 Armstrong Watson.
 All Rights Reserved.
 Website by Simon Pighills.

 Armstrong Watson LLP is a limited liability partnership registered in England and Wales, number OC415608.
 The registered office is 15 Victoria Place, Carlisle, CA1 1EW where a list of members is kept.
 Armstrong Watson Accountants, Business & Financial Advisers is a trading style of Armstrong Watson LLP.
 Armstrong Watson LLP is regulated by the Institute of Chartered Accountants in England and Wales for a range of investment business activities.

 Armstrong Watson Audit Limited is registered to carry on audit work in the UK and Ireland by the Institute of Chartered Accountants in England and Wales.
 Registered as a limited company in England and Wales No. 8800970.
 Registered office: 15 Victoria Place, Carlisle, CA1 1EW